 It is difficult for us to imagine that Mengele ever thought his work would be accepted as valid medical research by future generations.
 Yet he firmly believed that it would, taking copious notes and documenting everything keeping it all in an elaborate and well-maintained filing system.

 The advance of the Soviet Army saw Auschwitz abandoned on 27 January 1945 and Mengele was transferred to Belsen and later Matthausen Concentration Camp where he continued his anthropological studies and wherever he went he was accompanied by a convoy of trucks carrying his research material.

 As the Soviet Army continued its inexorable advance and overrun the Camps, Mengele was forced to flee west where to his fury he was ordered to abandon his research by a superior so that the trucks carrying it could be put to military use.

-Safe at last, Mengele first worked as an unlicensed doctor carrying out backstreet abortions and as a carpenter and a salesman but in time he was to meet other ex-Nazi’s in Buenos Aires, including one of the architects of the Holocaust Adolf Eichmann, and with their assistance he was able to purchase an interest in a number of small companies and prosper as a businessman.
+Safe at last, Mengele first worked as an unlicensed doctor carrying out backstreet abortions and as a carpenter and a salesman but in time, he was to meet other ex-Nazi’s in Buenos Aires, including one of the architects of the Holocaust Adolf Eichmann, and with their assistance he was able to purchase an interest in several small companies and prosper as a businessman.